dipakp-logicrays/dipakp-docs/docs/kb/rabbitmq/index.rst

 |
 | After enabling the plugins for the web management portal,

 you can go to your browser and access the page by through http://your_IP:15672.
+15672 is http port.

 :Example: http://127.0.0.1:15672/